andrelandgraf/openimg/docs/guides/optimizer-endpoint.md

 - `cacheFolder`: The location to cache optimized images to.
 Can be set to either a string path or `no_cache` to not cache to disk.
 - `allowlistedOrigins`: List of allowed remote origins.
 Defaults to none and can also be set to all (`['*']`).
 - `getImgParams`: Provide a custom function to retrieve the image parameters from the request.
-- `getImgSource`: Provide a function to map the `src` image parameter to a image source image.
+- `getImgSource`: Provide a function to map the `src` image parameter to an image source image.
 This is useful if you have several locations for hosted images and want provide a custom mapper.

 The most common use cases are documented in this doc.
 However, you can also read the full API reference for `openimg/bun` and `openimg/node` here: